Granbury Psychological Center/

 Autism Solutions of Granbury

 Teaching Individuals with Developmental Delays, by O. Ivar Lovaas.
-While this book is foundational in establishing an ABA model and gives valuable insight into its strategies and considerations it is not quite as "user friendly" as the aforementioned book.
-You will, however, want to buy this book as these two books supplement each other nicely.
+While this book is foundational in establishing an ABA model and gives valuable insight into its strategies and considerations it is not quite as "user friendly" as the aforementioned books.
+It may be useful in exploring the historical context of ABA. .

 The Autism Treatment Guide, by Elizabeth King Gerlach, published by Future Horizons, Arlington, Tx.
 This is a handy one stop over-view of current autism treatments.
 When you would like to know "what time it is" (without building a clock), this little guide will give you the baseline info. on current modalities and their contact info.
 You can throw it in your purse or glove box and off you go.
 Be sure to get the most current edition as there have been several revisions.

 Teach Me Language, by Sabrina Freeman, Ph.D.
-You will not need this book immediately, but it should be acquired as you expand your knowledge base.
-This is a spiral-bound manual and is very helpful, but not immediately essential.
+You may not need this book immediately, but consider this spiral bound manual to expand your knowledge base.

 The Out-Of-Sync Child, by Carol Stock Kranowitz and Lucy Jane Miller.
 If your child has a sensory processing disorder, and they likely do, you will want to purchase this book.
 There are great ideas for things that you can do at home as well as a knowledge base to communicate effectively with your OT if you have one.
 The Out-Of-Sync Child Has Fun is also written by the same author.

 No More Meltdowns, by Jed Baker , Ph.D.
-Offers straight-talk suggestions for managing behaviors.
-Complements an ABA strategy nicely.
+Offers straight-talk suggestions for managing behaviors and may offer insightful tips.